kyma-project/test-infra/docs/prow/migration-guide.md

 # Migration Guide

-This document describes the procedure for defining standard Prow jobs for `kyma` components.
+This document describes the procedure for defining standard ProwJobs for `kyma` components.
 Its purpose is to provide steps required to prepare a component for the migration from the internal CI to Prow.

 > **NOTE:** Use the buildpack for Go or Node.js applications provided in the `test-infra` repository.
-It is the standard mechanism for defining Prow jobs.
+It is the standard mechanism for defining ProwJobs.

 ## Migration plan